sodalitegames/aberrations-website/content/rules/player-rules.md

 You may use a Major Action on your turn to attack.
 Attacking uses a Weapon to deal damage to another creature.
 When attacking, declare a target and roll a Stat Test for the associated stat of the Weapon you are using.
 Tally up your successes from that roll and subtract the target’s Dodge Value.
 The remaining number is how many times you hit your target.
 Multiply that number by your Weapons damage, and that is how much damage your target takes.

-> _You make an attack with a Strength Weapon that has a damage of 1 against a target with a Dodge Value of 2.
+> *You make an attack with a Strength Weapon that has a damage of 1 against a target with a Dodge Value of 2.
 You have 5 Strength.
 You roll 4 successes.
 Target dodges 2 attacks and is hit by 2 attacks.
-Since your Weapon has a damage of 1, you deal 2 damage to your target._
+Since your Weapon has a damage of 1, you deal 2 damage to your target.*

 **Surprise Attacks:** When a target is surprised by the attack, they do not have enough time to react and dodge the attack.
 Therefore, when making a surprise or sneak attack, you do not subtract the target’s Dodge Value from your total Successes.

-**Headshot:** At any time, when making an attack (including melee attacks), a character may attempt to make a headshot.
-When making a headshot, the defending character’s Dodge Value is doubled.
-If your rolled successes are more than the defending character’s adjusted Dodge Value, then the attack is treated as if you rolled all successes.
-The defending character’s unmodified Dodge Value is still considered when calculating damage dealt.
-If your rolled successes are equal to or less than your target’s Dodge Value, then no damage is dealt.
-Any kind of attack specified against a specific area of a target’s body uses this same principal, with varying amounts of damage delt, up to the discretion of the CC.
-If making a surprise attack, the character’s Dodge Value is treated as if the attacker was making a normal attack.

 **Taking Aim:** Taking a minor action to simply aim your Weapon at a specific target gives you +1 Advantage on your next attack against that target as long as the they do not move out of your line of sight and you are not attacked or otherwise distracted before that attack.
 Using a major action gives you +2 Advantage to your next attack.
 If you use both your minor and major action to take aim, you may gain +1 die to your next attack roll instead of gaining Advantage.